Spit of Nizhny Novgorod: Description

 The Spit separates the Oka and the Volga.
-In the past, it was a port for cargo ships arriving and departing Nizhny Novgorod.
 The Spit is also the location of the Alexander Nevsky Cathedral.

 There is the Nizhny Novgorod Stadium for the 2018 FIFA World Cup on the Spit.
 The Strelka metro station was also launched in 2018.

 History

 From the 16th to the 20th century

 In the times of the Russian Tsardom, the Spit (Strelka) was the center of the Strelitzky camp of Nizhny Novgorod Uyezd, thereby receiving its name.
 Later the river port began to form here.
 This place was convenient for the unloading and loading of cargo and merchant ships arriving in Nizhny Novgorod along the Oka and Volga.
 A low place, at the intersection of two rivers, became more profitable for the construction of berths than the high Nizhny Novgorod hill.
-Siberian piers were formed on the shore from the side of the Volga.

 During the time of the Russian Empire, St. Petersburg piers from the Oka side were added to the piers on the Volga shore.
 A new stage in the development of the river port on the Spit was the transfer of the fair from Makariev in 1817.
-Since then, the freight turnover of waterways has become more than 70 million poods (31 million kilograms).
 In 1880, the Alexander Nevsky Cathedral was built on the Spit.
 Also it was called New Fair.
 During the All-Russia Exhibition in 1896, there were built guest houses and exhibition pavilions.
 Also, the first tram was opened, connecting the city with the fair.
-This event completely transformed Strelka, making it one of the busiest places in Kanavinskaya Sloboda, which was not yet part of Nizhny Novgorod.